felixpeters/go-meetup-darmstadt/README.md

 Compiling on your system and just putting the executable into a small base image allows for Docker images with extremely small file sizes.
 For more information check out the Dockerfile.

+## Testing

+In order to run all tests, simply type `go test`.
+Some useful flags you should
+consider:
+* `-v`: verbose mode, e.g. lists test methods
+* `-cover`: gives you test coverage statistics
+* `-run`: Specify test cases  and subtests that you want to run
+  * `-run ''`: Run all tests
+  * `-run Root`: Run top-level tests matching "Root", e.g. "TestRootHandler"
+  * `-run Sine/Input=float`: Run top-level tests matching "Sine", run subtests matching "Input=float"

+Pitfalls:
+* Test methods have to be public.
+* A parent test will only complete once all of its subtests complete.

 ## Managing dependencies